Reasons and Causes for Barking

-- Overzealousness, compulsion to participate, high excess of energy
+- Overexcitement, compulsion to participate, high energy surplus

-- Aggression due to possibly wrong dog training
+- Aggression possibly due to improper dog training

 - Sexual frustration or boredom